uuuuuvika/Minishell/README.md

 ```

 ## To fix for Evaluation Sheet:
 - [ ] Change path thing.
-It needs to run with bin/ls, check for relative and absolute paths
+It needs to run with bin/ls, check for relative and absolute paths  :cat:
-- [ ] Try unset PATH Commands with relative or absolute paths will stop working. export PATH=/bin  will allow some commands to work again
+- [ ] Try unset PATH Commands with relative or absolute paths will stop working. export PATH=/bin  will allow some commands to work again  :cat:
 - [ ] Set the $PATH to a multiple directory value directory1:directory2 and ensure that directories are checked in order from left to right.
 - [x] Run: `''` and  `' '` fix it, it works with double quotes but not single quotes
 - [ ] Test only spaces or tabs :face_with_peeking_eye: